 Mortgage brokers are essentially middlemen between borrowers and lenders.
 Using a broker means that you’ll have more access to competitive repayment terms and interest rates outside of specific financial institutions.

 Credit unions are essentially banking institutions brought back to the basics, and their mortgages reflect that.
 Mortgage rates through a credit union tend to offer lower rates than either bankers or brokers.
 (This is because credit unions are owned by account holders, as opposed to separate investors.)

 Credit unions can be an appealing choice for anyone looking to find a mortgage with average to bad credit.
 They tend to operate as nonprofits and tend to keep loans in-house as opposed to utilizing third parties.

 Non-bank lenders, such as Quicken Loans, specialize in mortgages and don’t offer other traditional consumer banking services.
 They represent a fast-growing segment of the mortgage market.

 Find the best mortgage rate for you

-No matter what type of mortgage you’re considering, comparison shopping is the only way you’ll find the best mortgage rates for you.
-Now that you know more about how to find the best home loan rates, you can put that knowledge to work by trying the rate comparison tool again.
+No matter what type of mortgage you’re considering, comparison shopping is the only way to find the best mortgage rates for yourself.
+Now that you know more about how to find the best home loan rates, you can put that knowledge to work by trying the rate comparison tool below.